-The demonstration version of the C51 compiler is the same as the full version with these main limitations: (1) Maximum 2 kB code generation (2) Floating point library not included (3) Programs start at code address 0x0800.
-A complete list of limitations can be found on the Keil website, www.keil.com/demo/limits.asp.
-Once the tools have been installed, the C51 compiler reference manual can be found in the "SiLabs\MCU\IDEfiles\C51\hlp" default directory (C51.chm).
+The demonstration version of the C51 compiler is the same as the full version except code size is limited to 2 kB and the floating point library is not included.
+The C51 compiler reference manual can be found in the "SiLabs\MCU\IDEFiles\C51\hlp" directory (C51.chm).